tucnak/telebot/README.md

 fmt.Println(a.OnDisk()) // true
 fmt.Println(a.InCloud()) // false

-// Will upload the file from disk and send it to recipient bot.Send(recipient, a)
+// Will upload the file from disk and send it to the recipient b.Send(recipient, a)

 // Next time you'll be sending this very *Audio, Telebot won't
-// re-upload the same file but rather utilize its Telegram FileID bot.Send(otherRecipient, a)
+// re-upload the same file but rather utilize its Telegram FileID b.Send(otherRecipient, a)

 fmt.Println(a.OnDisk()) // true
 fmt.Println(a.InCloud()) // true
-fmt.Println(a.FileID) // <telegram file id: ABC-DEF1234ghIkl-zyx57W2v1u123ew11>
+fmt.Println(a.FileID) // <Telegram file ID>
 ```

 You might want to save certain `File`s in order to avoid re-uploading.
 Feel free